USM4/ft_transcendence/README.md

 **The auto_now_add**
 * will set the timezone.now() only when the instance is created, and auto_now will update the field every time the save a method is called.

+**Fiter() in React and Django**

+* In React, filter() is a method available on JavaScript arrays.
+It creates a new array with all elements that pass the test implemented by the provided function.
+* In Django REST Framework, filter() is often used in the context of querysets to retrieve a subset of records from the database based on certain criteria.
+It is part of Django’s ORM   (Object-Relational Mapping).